spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/marketplace/install-the-marketplace-inventory-management-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that when you edit some merchant on `http://zed.de.demo-spryker.com/merchant-gui/list-merchant`, you can see the `Warehouses` field.
+Make sure that when you edit a merchant on `http://zed.de.demo-spryker.com/merchant-gui/list-merchant`, the `Warehouses` field is displayed.

 {% endinfo_block %}